afiorg9000/Kayesian_Beauty_Contest/README.md

 ```

 ### Expected Output
-The output will provide a concise and actionable analysis of the feedback, detailing:
+The script generates a comprehensive analysis of the feedback, including:
 - Participants with the most accurate mental models
-- Those who experienced the most outlier perspectives
+- Outlier experiences
 - Least favorite sessions
-- Community's overall perception of the "Missing Stair" issue
+- Community perception of key issues (e.g., the "Missing Stair" problem)
-- Key patterns and suggestions for future improvements
+- Key patterns and trends
+- Actionable recommendations for future improvements

+## Contributing

+We welcome contributions to improve this proof of concept and develop it into a fully-fledged feedback analysis tool.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.